calvinalkan/better-wordpress-hooks/README.md

 1. Notify the responsible staff member via Slack.
 2. Send a confirmation email to the customer
 3. Add the customer to an external SaaS like Mailchimp.
-4. **If** the customer booked an appointment with a total value greater than $300 you also want to notify the business owner via SMS, so he can personally attend the client.
+4. **If** the customer booked an appointment with a total value greater than $300 you also want to notify the business owner via SMS, so he can personally serve the client.

-So how could be do this?
+So how could we do this?

 Our code dispatches an event every time an appointment is created: